jdecourval/chef-ai/README.md

 All finetuning steps are demonstrated.
 The application:
 - Scrapes data sources on the internet.
-- Index that information into a sqlite database.
+- Indexes that information into a sqlite database.
 - Uses llm based subpipelines to generate a chat-formatted dataset from the database.
 - Performs efficient supervised finetuning from the dataset.
 - Merges the resulting LoRA into the base model.